 The Cause of Wrist Pain During Bench Press

 We’re going to discuss a few different solutions to help relieve the wrist pain you’re experiencing.
 It’s important to note now that if the pain persists even after trying each of these solutions, you may want to see a doctor or specialist to help diagnose the issue since it may be beyond just bench pressing.
-Anyhow, let’s get to the fixes and try to get rid of that wrist pain for you:
+Anyhow, here are four fixes that will help you with your wrist pain:

 The Bulldog Grip